(S)-2-hydroxy-fatty-acid dehydrogenase

-Thus, the two substrates of this enzyme are (S)-2-hydroxystearate and NAD^{+}, whereas its 3 products are 2-oxostearate, NADH, and H^{+}.
+The two substrates of this enzyme are (S)-2-hydroxystearic acid and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are 2-oxostearic acid, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is (S)-2-hydroxystearate:NAD^{+} oxidoreductase.
 Other names in common use include dehydrogenase, L-2-hydroxy fatty acid, L-2-hydroxy fatty acid dehydrogenase, and 2-hydroxy fatty acid oxidase.